 - Yarn needles.
 I have a few sizes for when I’m working with different weights of yarn.
 Most of them have blunt ends but having one or two with a sharp point can be useful, particularly if your amigurumi is firmly stuffed.
 Also get a small plastic tube to carry the needles in so they don’t get lost.

 - Safety eyes.
 You can use buttons or felt, or just stitch on eyes using yarn, but actual safety eyes can make your amigurumi take on a totally different kind of personality.
-Unfortunately (at least in my area) they are hard to find in stores so I order mine from 6060 or Glass Eyes Online on Etsy.
+Unfortunately (at least in my area) they are hard to find in stores so I order mine from Glass Eyes Online or 6060 on Etsy.
 Depending on the size of the amigurumi you make, you’ll probably want some 6mm, 9mm, or even 15mm eyes in a variety of colors.
 I keep mine organized in very small ziplock baggies stashed inside a couple of slightly larger ziplock baggies.

 - A pencil case.
 Depending on where you shop, hook cases can be pretty pricey and the ones I’ve seen tend to only have space in them for the hooks and not much else.
 If you don’t want to spend that kind of money, or would prefer to keep all the other supplies in the kit too, a pencil case will do just fine.
 The one I use has a zippered pouch on each side.
 I put the hooks, stitch markers, stitch counter, and push pins in one pouch, and the scissors, yarn needles, and safety eyes in the other.